Ignition Interlock Device

 The defendant is required to pay for installation and continued fees for the ignition device.
 Additionally, the defendant may be restricted in the use of his car to only go to work or substance abuse classes related to the OWI conviction.
 Although the ignition interlock device can be extremely restrictive, it may be a better option to the outright revocation of all driving privileges.

-If you have been arrested for drinking and driving, contact a Des Moines OWI defense attorney at McCarthy & Hamrock, P.C..
-Attorneys Tim McCarthy and Aaron Hamrock specialize in OWI defense, and can advise you on the details of a restricted driver’s license in Iowa, including fees, insurance requirements and limitations on driving.
+If you have been arrested for drinking and driving, contact an Iowa OWI defense attorney at McCarthy & Hamrock, P.C..
+Attorneys Tim McCarthy, Aaron Hamrock, and Rob Larson specialize in OWI defense, and can advise you on the details of a restricted driver’s license in Iowa, including fees, insurance requirements and limitations on driving.

 For some people, the ignition interlock device is a requirement, but for others it may be a better option than having your license revoked outright.